llsrwsaint225/Bangkok-Bus-Dataset-YOLOV8/README.roboflow.txt

-Bangkok-Bus-Dataset - v11 Version 1
+Bangkok-Bus-Dataset - v16 Final Version
 ==============================

-This dataset was exported via roboflow.com on April 5, 2024 at 4:20 PM GMT
+This dataset was exported via roboflow.com on April 5, 2024 at 5:51 PM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects